jmiszczak/latex2epub/README.md

 * [Pandoc](https://pandoc.org/) for converting Markdown into ePub.
 * Bash for running the scripts.

+The scripts were testes and used under Ubuntu 18.04, with Pandoc 2.5 and Perl 5.

 ## Usage

 Just run `./latex2epub.sh` in the `Markdown` directory.
 You can alter